<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=668213823346747&amp;ev=PageView&amp;noscript=1">

 Write a response in which you discuss the extent to which you agree or disagree with the claim.
 In developing and supporting your position, be sure to address the most compelling reasons and/or examples that could be used to challenge your position.

-Unlike the other two sections of the GRE, the test makers do not use tricks in this section.
-The tasks may involve any topic, but you are not required to have any special knowledge of the topic.
-And the position you take is not as important as how you argue it.
-You are simply being tested on your ability to formulate, articulate, and defend or critique an argument.
+Note that you aren't required to have any special knowledge of the topic.
+And the position you take isn't as important as how you argue it.
+You're simply being tested on your ability to formulate, articulate, and defend or critique an argument.

 The best way to prepare for this portion of the exam is to do practice and work at finishing your writing within the allotted time.